pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

         We already used a module to do it earlier.
 You should have a look into your roles.

-.. admonition:: Activate the *rewrite* module
+.. admonition:: Task 7 : Activate the *rewrite* module

         Your Wordpress need the Apache *rewrite* module to be activated.
 You need to look at the Ansible documatation available at https://docs.ansible.com/ to find the right module and syntax.